Table of Contents

 - Indie studios: For multi-device game launches

-- Mid-size game companies: To lower development costs
+- Mid-size game companies: To reduce development costs

 - eLearning platforms: For interactive training games